AI-generated

 Issues

-• Whether the killing of Amadeo Lozañes fell within the scope of Amnesty Proclamation No. 8, series of 1946, as an act committed in furtherance of the resistance movement or against persons aiding the enemy.
+• Whether the killing of Lozañes fell within the coverage of Amnesty Proclamation No. 8 (acts in furtherance of resistance or against enemy collaborators).

 Ruling